Tree Planting Program

 In 2016, the City hired Davey Resources to complete an inventory of all trees along city streets and in parks and natural areas.
 The inventory will allow the city to care for the existing trees and to strategically plan for future planting and maintenance.

-When necessary, the city contracts with a tree care company for these items.
+When necessary, the city contracts with a tree care company for any problem trees that are not within the area that is currently being targeted.
 The contractor provides the city with the expertise of a certified arborist capable of assessing tree conditions and making recommendations to save or remove trees.

 This arborist provides consultation to the city on an as-needed basis for such items as Dutch elm disease, emerald ash borer, gypsy moths, and overall tree health and condition.